buckleylab/Buckley_lab_protocols/GCMS/GCMS_operation.md

 # GCMS shut down

-* GCMS shut down is almost the reverse of the startup.
+GCMS shut down is almost the reverse of the startup.

 ### Procedure:

-#### The first steps are done in GCMS Real Time Analysis software
+__NOTE:__ Auto shutdown does not give enough time between the turbo molecular pump shutdown and the vacuum pump shutdown.

-* Use manual shutdown, Instrument > Vacuum Control > Advanced
+__Manual shutdown:__
-	* Auto shutdown does not give enough time between the turbo molecular pump shutdown and the vacuum pump shutdown.
+__The first steps are done in GCMS Real Time Analysis software__
-	* Manual shutdown procedure:
+1. In the top bar select Instrument > Vacuum Control > Advanced
 1. Turn off ion source heater
-			* wait till heater is <80˚C before moving on
+	* wait untill the heater is <80˚C before moving on
 1. Turn off turbo molecular pump
 	* wait at least 10 minutes
 1. Turn off rotary pump
 2. Turn off GC system
 3. Wait for the GC to cool to close to room temperature <35˚C then turn off flow controller.

-#### Once GC system is cool you proceed with manual shutdown of equipment
+__Once GC system is cool you can turn off the equipment:__
 1. Turn off the MS (switch in back)
 1. Turn off the GC (switch in front)
 1. Turn off Shimadzu AOC-5000 Auto Injector (switch on power unit in back)